azerinnan/EDA_supplychain/README.md

 ![IMAGE 11: BOX PLOT](11_bivariate_cat_num.png)

-The ANOVA test and p-value indicate a statistically significant difference in the number of products sold accross shipping carriers.
+The **ANOVA test** and p-value indicate a statistically significant difference in the number of products sold accross shipping carriers.

--   Carrier A shows highest median number of product sold compared to Carrier B and C.
+-   **Carrier A** shows highest median number of product sold compared to **Carrier B** and **Carrier C**.

--   Carrier C has longer upper whisker, indicating greater variability above median.
-All shipping carriers have no outlier as the values remain within the ranges.
+-   **Carrier C** has longer upper whisker, indicating greater variability above the median.
+All shipping carriers have no outliers as the values remain within the ranges.

--   The Box for carrier A is wider indicating greater variation (larger interquartile range) in the number of products sold compared to Carrier B and C.
+-   The box for **Carrier** A is wider indicating greater variation (larger interquartile range) in the number of products sold compared to **Carrier B** and **Carrier C**.

-This reveals that Carrier A consistently manages more varied shipment sizes while Carrier C occasionally handles large shipment size.
-These could guide shipping strategy optimization to align selection of carrier with order size patterns.
+This analysis reveals that **Carrier A** consistently manages more varied shipment sizes, while **Carrier C** occasionally handles large shipment sizes.
+These can guide shipping strategy optimization to align selection of carrier with order size patterns.

 ---
 ### `Product type` vs `Customer demographics`